Self-Clinching Fastener Installation Do’s And Dont’s

-Do provide mounting hole of specified size for each fastener.
+- Do provide a mounting hole of a specified size for each fastener.

-Do install fastener into punch side of sheet.
+- Do install the fastener into the punch side of the sheet.

-Do make certain that shank (or pilot) is within hole before applying installation force.
+- Do make certain that the shank (or pilot) is within the hole before applying installation force.

-Do apply sufficient force to totally embed clinching ring around entire circumference and to bring shoulder squarely in contact with sheet.
-For some fasteners, installation will be complete when the head is flush with the panel surface.
+- Do apply sufficient force to totally embed the clinching ring around the entire circumference and to bring the shoulder squarely in contact with the sheet.
+For some fasteners, the installation will be complete when the head is flush with the panel surface.

-Don’t deburr mounting holes on either side of sheet before installing fasteners – deburring will remove metal required for clinching fastener into sheet.
+- Don’t deburr mounting holes on either side of the sheet before installing fasteners – deburring will remove the metal required for clinching the fastener into a sheet.

-Don’t install fastener closer to edge of sheet than minimum edge distance indicated by manufacturer – unless a special fixture is used to restrict bulging of sheet edge.
+- Don’t install a fastener closer to the edge of the sheet than the minimum edge distance indicated by the manufacturer – unless a special fixture is used to restrict bulging of the sheet edge.

-Don’t attempt to insert fastener with a hammer blow – under any circumstances.
+- Don’t attempt to insert the fastener with a hammer blow – under any circumstances.
 A hammer blow won’t permit the sheet metal to flow and develop an interlock with the fastener’s contour.

-Don’t install screw in the head side of fastener.
-Install from opposite side so that the fastener load is toward sheet.
+- Don’t install a screw in the head side of the fastener.
+Install from the opposite side so that the fastener load is toward the sheet.
 The clinching force is designed only to hold the fastener during handling and to resist torque during assembly.

-Don’t install fastener on pre-painted side of panel.
+- Don’t install fastener on the pre-painted side of the panel.

 Prepare properly sized mounting hole in sheet.
 Do not perform any secondary operations such as deburring.